Sleepytale Logo

 She simply could not decide.

-Bella felt brave, so she hopped onto a breakfast plate that was being carried to the picnic table in the yard.
+Bella felt brave, so she hopped onto a breakfast plate that was being carried outside to the picnic table in the yard.

 The plate landed on a checkered cloth between a bowl of sugar crystals and a dish of herbed butter.